 Their two specific goals for their Facebook presence are to build brand awareness by growing its fan-base, and to increase and drive sales.

-And so, Tumbletown's Facebook strategy focused on three key things:
+Tumbletown's Facebook strategy focused on three key things:

 Engaging content: Tumbletown used its Facebook page to share unique and entertaining posts, such as photos of its play centres in use.
-This was designed to increase the number of Likes, comments and shares its posts achieved, so it could in-turn expand its reach.
+This was designed to increase the number of likes, comments and shares its posts achieved so it could, in-turn, expand its reach.

 Facebook ads: It used a paid Facebook strategy to increase the number of fans it could engage with.
 At first, this involved targeting a broad audience of males and females aged 18-45.
-Two weeks later it narrowed its reach to females-only, and as a result doubled the effectiveness of its ads.
+Two weeks later, it narrowed its reach to females-only, and as a result doubled the effectiveness of its ads.

 Promoted posts: Tumbletown also used promoted posts to boost awareness of engaging posts so it could showcase to a broader audience.
 Through photos and updates, the business showed how its play centre could be used at different types of events.